 Calling all busy moms!
 Are you going to make it through spring sports season?
 At our house we are in the midst of baseball season where the games start at 5 pm or 6:30 pm…smack dab in the middle of dinner time.
 If you’re committed to feeding your family at home like I am, this can pose a challenge.
 Do you make dinner before the game and keep it warm in a slow cooker, oven or pressure cooker?
 Or do you make dinner after the game when everyone’s exhausted and starving?
 I’ll take the first choice.
 I like to prepare dinner either in the slow cooker or pressure cooker around 4 pm and then keep the food on the warm setting until we can get home and eat after our activities.

-Today I’ll be sharing 5(!) ways to prepare macaroni and cheese in your pressure cooker which can easily be made ahead of time and served warm when you get home.
+Today I’ll be sharing 5(!) ways to prepare macaroni and cheese in your Instant Pot which can easily be made ahead of time and served warm when you get home.
 Mac and cheese is a kid favorite and the recipe twists I’ll share with you today will keep adults interested as well.
-I’m a big fan of great tasting meals that start with cheese shredded fresh off the block.
-And Sargento® Shredded Cheese is always shredded from blocks of real, natural cheese.
-This makes for the best mac and cheese on the planet.

 The 5 ways that I’ll be sharing to make mac and cheese are…